koalaman/shellcheck/README.md

 ## How to use

-There are a variety of ways to use ShellCheck!
+There are a number of ways to use ShellCheck!

 ### On the web